Attorney explains the workers’ compensation responsibility of an employer when you’re injured at work in Michigan

-There’s a great deal of confusion about what an employer must do when an employee is injured at work.
+There’s a great deal of confusion about the workers’ compensation responsibility of an employer when an employee is injured at work in Michigan.
 The information below will help you understand your rights in the event an employer doesn’t have your best interest in mind or doesn’t have work injury protocol in place.

-If you feel you’re being treated unfairly after a work injury or just want to know what your legal rights are, call (855) 221-COMP to speak with one of our workers comp lawyers now.
+If you feel you’re being treated unfairly after a work injury or just want to know what your legal rights are, call (844) 345-0952 to speak with one of our workers comp lawyers now.
 There’s no cost or obligation.
 You can also fill out our free contact form.

-A. If an employee is hurt at work, an employer must pay workers compensation benefits.
+In Michigan, if a worker is injured on the job, then it is the responsibility of the employer to pay workers’ compensation benefits.
 The three major benefits under workers compensation are wage loss, medical treatment, and vocational rehabilitation.

 However, an employer does not have to keep a job available or continue to pay for health insurance.